 On July 24, 2018, the County Board approved a 1⁄2 percent local option sales tax, effective January 1, 2019, through December 31, 2027.
-These revenues will be used for specific County transportation projects beginning in 2021, including a large interchange project on U.S. Highway 52.
-Collections for the three years of this tax were significantly greater than the initial estimated and budgeted amount \$10.9 million collected as compared to \$7.8 million budgeted.
+These revenues are be used for specific County transportation projects.
+Collections for the three years of this tax were significantly greater than the initial estimated and budgeted amount - \$15.4 million collected as compared to \$11.0 million budgeted.